 I feel as if this is a heavy subject that applies to all of us in various ways throughout our lives.
 Learning to trust God in difficult times does not happen overnight and I can bet Jochebed struggled as she placed her beautiful baby boy in that basket.

-For those of you who feel the urge to dive deeper into this subject, I’ve rounded up several resources from other bloggers.
+If you enjoyed these three Bible stories about trust and want to dive deeper into this subject, I’ve rounded up several resources from other bloggers.
 My prayer is for God to continue to speak to your heart.

 Downpour: Learning from Life’s Storms by Cheyenne Hasty